egrommet/Computational-Journalism-Publishers-Workbench/README.md

 ## Why?
 Independent journalists today work in a world dominated by two trends:
-* Real-time many-to-many communications platforms, and
-* Large sets of complex data with stories waiting to be told.
+* Large sets of complex data with stories waiting to be told, and

-### Real-time many-to-many communications platforms
+* Real-time many-to-many communications platforms
-* Hundreds of millions of Facebook and Twitter accounts almost everywhere in the world
-* Millions of active Twitter users
-* Complex patterns of interactions around people, places and events
-* Intricate and changing connection patterns between people
-* ***People break and discuss the news in real time on Twitter.***

 ### Large sets of complex data with stories waiting to be told
 * Government data - national, regional, and local